« Previous Page

 Ask your doctor if a cardiac rehab program is right for you.
 Rehab can give you education and support that help you build new healthy habits, such as limiting sodium and eating heart-healthy foods.

-Limiting sodium can help you feel better and prevent sudden heart failure.
+Limiting sodium may help you feel better and prevent sudden heart failure.

 Your doctor will tell you how much sodium you can eat each day.
 You may need to limit sodium to less than 2,000 mg each day.